Game Day Preview: Allen at Utah

 - Game Day Preview: Allen at Utah - Allen Americans

-- Game Preview: Swamp Rabbits vs. IceMen, 7:05 PM - Greenville Swamp Rabbits
+- Defenseman Alec Rauhauser Joins Greenville from Syracuse - Greenville Swamp Rabbits

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.